Quantum circuits

 The first operation is a Hadamard operation on :

-When applying a gate to a single qubit like this, nothing happens to the other qubits — and nothing happening is equivalent to the identity operation being performed.
-In our circuit there is just one other qubit, so the dotted rectangle in the figure above represents this operation:
+When applying a gate to a single qubit like this, nothing happens to the other qubits (which is just one other qubit in this case).
+Nothing happening is equivalent to the identity operation being performed.
+The dotted rectangle in the figure above therefore represents this operation:

 Note that the identity matrix is on the left of the tensor product and is on the right, which is consistent with Qiskit's ordering convention.